plasmatech8/KnightAndQueenPuzzle/README.md

 ## Improvements

-Use context + store for tiles instead of passing props
+Use context + store for tiles instead of passing props.
+Use it to hold functions as well.
 ```js
 {
     tiles: [{ id, blocked, overlay, color, piece, flashing, annotation, arrow }, {}]